beyondcode/docs.beyondco.de/resources/docs/laravel-websockets/1.0/debugging/dashboard.md

 By pressing the "Connect" button, you can establish the WebSocket connection and see all events taking place on your WebSocket server from there on in real-time.

+**Note:** Be sure to set the ``APP_URL`` env variable to match the current URL where your project is running to be sure the stats graph works properly.

 ## Protecting the Dashboard

 By default, access to the WebSocket dashboard is only allowed while your application environment is set to `local`.